Skip to main content

 Visitor Facilities And Travel

 The reserve is accessible from Olbia (15 km), which has an international airport with extensive European connections.
-Porto San Paolo serves as the main departure point for boat trips to Tavolara and diving excursions.
-Numerous authorized diving centers operate in the area, offering dives for all experience levels.
+[1] Porto San Paolo serves as the main departure point for boat trips to Tavolara and diving excursions.
+Numerous authorised diving centres operate in the area, offering dives for all experience levels.
 Ferry services run to Tavolara's beach in summer.
 Mooring buoys prevent anchor damage in sensitive areas.
 The reserve headquarters in Olbia provides information about zonation and permitted activities.
 Coastal accommodation ranges from hotels to campgrounds.

 Conservation And Sustainability